2007 World Series: Game 4

 The Red Sox struck early.
 Rookie Jacoby Ellsbury began the first inning with a double and was advanced by Dustin Pedroia with a groundout, followed by an RBI single from David Ortiz.
-In the seventh inning, series MVP Mike Lowell hit a home run to give Boston a 3–0 lead and knock starter Aaron Cook out of the game.
-Lowell also hit a leadoff double in the fifth and scored on Jason Varitek's single.
+Series MVP Mike Lowell hit a leadoff double in the fifth and scored on Jason Varitek's single, making the score 2–0 Boston.
+In the seventh inning, Lowell hit a home run to give Boston a 3–0 lead and knock starter Aaron Cook out of the game.
 The Colorado offense answered when left fielder Brad Hawpe hit a home run off of a Manny Delcarmen fastball, bringing the Rockies within two.
 Relief pitcher Brian Fuentes gave back that run abruptly, allowing Boston pinch-hitter Bobby Kielty to hit a ball into the left field stands on the first pitch of the inning, extending the Red Sox lead to 4–1.
 In the bottom of the inning Boston pitcher Hideki Okajima allowed a one-out single to Todd Helton followed by a Garrett Atkins two-run home run, bringing the Rockies within one.
 Jonathan Papelbon relieved Okajima and earned his third save of the series.
 At 12:06 a.m.
 EDT on Monday, October 29, Papelbon struck out Colorado pinch hitter Seth Smith for the final out of the 2007 season.
 Boston had won its second World Series title in four years and seventh all-time.

 There was controversy in the top of the eighth when Fox's broadcast announced that Alex Rodriguez would be opting out of his contract with the Yankees to become a free agent.
 Commissioner Bud Selig made it clear during the World Series that an embargo had been placed on all Major League Baseball stories until the sport's top event had come to an end.
 Rodriguez and his agent Scott Boras would later apologize for the incident.

 The Rockies became the third team in Series history (the 1937 Yankees and 1966 Orioles were the others) not to commit an error in a World Series of any length.
+They were the first team to do so while losing the World Series.